 Thus, it is expected that DR Congo’s Government is going to introduce a series of favorable policies to diversify the economy.
 It is perhaps, the right time to invest in Congo for both foreign and local entrepreneurs.

-Visit Healy Consultants Group PLC website to know more about doing business in DR Congo and contact us at
+Visit Healy Consultants Group website to know more about doing business in DR Congo and contact us at

 Image credit: Photo by The EITI, available under a Creative Commons Attribution 2.0 Generic (CC BY 2.0) license.